-- easily pick things up using her thumb and pointer finger.
+- easily pick up things using their thumb and pointer finger.

 Helping baby development at 10-11 months

-- Listen and respond to your baby’s babbling: this will build his language, communication and literacy skills, and make him feel ‘heard’, loved and valued.
+- Listen and respond to your baby’s babbling: this builds language, communication and literacy skills, and it helps your baby feel ‘heard’, loved and valued.
 It’s important to respond by talking or making sounds in your own warm and loving way.
-Your baby will enjoy hearing your voice go up and down and love watching your facial expressions as you talk to him.
+Your baby enjoys hearing your voice go up and down and loves watching your facial expressions as you talk.

 - Play together: sing songs, play peekaboo, ring bells, hide toys and make funny sounds or animal noises together.
-Surprise toys like a jack-in-the-box are fun from around 10 months on.
+Surprise toys like a jack-in-the-box are fun from around 10 months.
 Playing together also helps your baby feel loved and secure.

-- Encourage moving: moving and exploring help your baby build muscle strength for more complex movements like pulling to stand and walking.
-If your baby is crawling, you could try getting down on the floor and crawling around with her, or playing a game of chasey.
+- Encourage moving: moving and exploring build your baby’s muscle strength for more complex movements like pulling to stand and walking.
+If your baby is crawling, you could try getting down on the floor and crawling around with them or playing a game of crawling chasey.

 Parenting an 11-month-old